matiasdahl/osm-timeslider/README.md

 The Geographic Names Information System (GNIS) is a database of millions of geographic features in the USA.
 This was imported into the OSM in 2009, see the [OSM wiki](http://wiki.openstreetmap.org/wiki/USGS_GNIS).
 In the United States, these database imports can be seen for many of the amenities listed above.
 These kinds of large database imports can be seen as large point clouds suddenly appearing (or disappearing) when moving the slider.
 The orange dots in the above screenshot show townhall amenities with a timestamp from 2009.
 The red dots are townhalls in Boston with a timestamp from 2008, see changeset [143731](http://www.openstreetmap.org/changeset/143731).

+When the time range is expanded (by moving the slider at the bottom of the screen), new markers are drawn on top of old ones.
+When the map is zoomed out (as in the above screenshot), this means that the same time range can produce different images depending on how the time range was selected.
+Above, for example, the red region (showing edits from 2008) is seen when the time period is expanded backwards in time from 2009 to 2008.
+However, if the same range is selected by going forward in time, there are enough edits in Boston with timestamps from 2009 to almost cover the edits from 2008.
+Of course, if one zooms in on the map, one can see all the markers from both 2008 and 2009.

 ### Police stations in Japan/South Korea

 ![](./images/police.png)